-We are the Air Movement and Control Association.
-We are AMCA.
-But, we’re better known as an international, not-for-profit organization in the air movement and control industry.
+We are the Air Movement and Control Association International—AMCA—one of the most highly regarded international, not-for-profit organizations in the air movement and control industry.

-3. When it is necessary to substitute products for those designated, the seller will accurately represent its products and take steps to ensure that there is no confusion between products specified and products delivered.
+When it is necessary to substitute products for those designated, the seller will accurately represent its products and take steps to ensure that there is no confusion between the products specified and the products delivered.

-4. Only those products that actually comply with established test specifications, standards, or codes, in all respects can be identified or labeled as conforming thereto.
+Only those products that comply with established test specifications, standards, or codes in all respects can be identified or labeled as conforming thereto.

 AMCA International Antitrust Guidelines